andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 |      26|Althoff, Holly     |Clark, Taylor    |1946-1964(Boomers)      |Baptist          |

-Groups/clusters are even.
-16 members in each – testing with different data has yielded a few groups with 15 members due to different member totals - which is acceptable given our goals.
+Groups/clusters are even - 16 members in each – testing with different data has yielded a few groups with 15 members due to different member totals - which is acceptable given our goals.

 | Cluster| Count|